qASIC-Tools/qASIC-docs/docs/qark/the-format.md

 }
 ```

-Of course, serialization like this by itself is quite annoying, which is why qARK supports other elements.
+Of course, serialization like this by itself is quite annoying, which is where the other types of elements come in.

 ## Comments